 Chances are, if you just have one or two horses, they'll welcome the newcomer very quickly.
 There will be some posturing, prancing, tails up, sniffing, and squealing, but because horses like being in herds, and they'll probably settle in very quickly.

 Turning the horse out in pastures or a paddock alone may help it to learn the lay of the land and familiarize itself with the smells left behind by the other horses.

 Just Put Them Together

-As long as everyone has lots of room to get out of the way, the herd usually settles in with a minimum of fuss, and the new member takes its 'assigned' position in the herd pecking order without question.
-If the newcomer is very assertive and feels it should become the new leader it may make time for everyone to settle into the new order.
+As long as everyone has lots of room to get out of the way, the herd usually settles in with a minimum of fuss and the new member takes its "assigned" position in the herd pecking order without question.
+If the newcomer is very assertive and feels it should become the new leader, it may take time for everyone to settle into the new order.

-Another way to introduce a new herd member is to turn the newcomer out with the others, one at a time and add in more.
+Another way to introduce a new herd member is to turn the newcomer out with the others, one at a time, and add in more.
 This gives the horse time to bond with one or two members at a time, with the leader added in last of all.

 You'll know your horse has been fully accepted into the herd when they all graze together and the bickering has stopped.
 There's always a small risk of one horse injuring another, even well after the introductions are over.
 The chasing and other excited behaviors should end as the new horse becomes an accepted member of the herd.